Best Hotels in Madrid: Salamanca, Malasaña & the Gran Vía (2026)

 The Tapas Circuit

-Madrid has the finest tapas culture in Spain — the extraordinary tradition of the Huertas and La Latina neighborhoods:
+Madrid has the best tapas culture in Spain, rooted in the traditions of the Huertas and La Latina neighborhoods:

-La Latina (Sunday afternoon): The extraordinary Sunday tapas circuit of La Latina (the neighborhood between the Rastro flea market and the Palacio Real) — the extraordinary Calle Cava Baja, the extraordinary bar-hopping tradition, the extraordinary patatas bravas (the fried potato cubes with spicy sauce, the most ubiquitous tapa in Madrid), and the extraordinary vermouth culture (the extraordinary Madrid Vermuth tradition, the extraordinary vermut aperitif at 13:00 on Sunday, the most important social ritual in Madrid).
+La Latina (Sunday afternoon): The Sunday tapas circuit of La Latina — the neighborhood between the Rastro flea market and the Palacio Real — centers on the Calle Cava Baja and its bar-hopping tradition: patatas bravas (fried potato cubes with spicy sauce, the most ubiquitous tapa in Madrid) and the vermouth culture — the Madrid Vermuth tradition of a vermut aperitif at 13:00 on Sunday, the most important social ritual in the city.

-Mercado de San Miguel: The extraordinary iron-and-glass 1916 market, now the finest gourmet food market in Madrid — the extraordinary jamón ibérico (the Ibérico ham stalls, the finest Spanish cured meat available by the slice), the extraordinary oysters, and the extraordinary vermouth and wine.
+Mercado de San Miguel: The iron-and-glass 1916 market is now Madrid’s premier gourmet food market — jamón ibérico stalls serving Spain’s greatest cured meat by the slice, oysters, and vermouth and wine.

 FAQ

 When is Madrid best to visit?
-April–June and September–October: the extraordinary Madrid spring (the extraordinary Parque del Buen Retiro rose garden in May, the most beautiful urban rose garden in Spain) and autumn (the extraordinary San Isidro festival in May — the Madrid patron saint festival, the extraordinary traditional chotis dance in the Plaza Mayor, the extraordinary bullfighting season beginning).
-July–August: the extraordinary heat (38–42°C) but the extraordinary outdoor cultural scene (the extraordinary Veranos de la Villa — the Summers of the City festival, with extraordinary outdoor concerts, cinema, and theatre throughout the city parks in July–August).
+April–June and September–October: the Madrid spring brings the Parque del Buen Retiro rose garden into bloom in May (the loveliest urban rose garden in Spain) along with the San Isidro festival — the Madrid patron saint celebration, with the traditional chotis danced in the Plaza Mayor and the bullfighting season beginning.
+July–August means serious heat (38–42°C) but also a rich outdoor cultural scene: the Veranos de la Villa — the Summers of the City festival — fills the city parks with open-air concerts, cinema, and theatre through July and August.

 Is Madrid safe?
 Madrid is one of the safest major European cities — the pickpocket risk is real (the Plaza Mayor, the Puerta del Sol, and the Metro are the highest-risk areas) but violent crime is very rare in tourist areas.
-The extraordinary Spanish café culture (outdoor dining until midnight) creates an extraordinary street life that makes Madrid feel safe at all hours in the central neighborhoods.
+The Spanish café culture, with outdoor dining until midnight, creates a street life that keeps Madrid feeling safe at all hours in the central neighborhoods.

 What is the best tapas experience in Madrid?
-The extraordinary Sobrino de Botín (Calle de los Cuchilleros 17 — the world’s oldest restaurant, established 1725, the Guinness World Record holder — the extraordinary cochinillo asado (roast suckling pig), the extraordinary cordero asado (roast lamb), the extraordinary atmosphere of the 1725 building) and the extraordinary Juana La Loca (the extraordinary Tortilla de Patatas — the most contested tapa in Madrid, at its finest here) on the Plaza de la Puerta de Moros in La Latina.
+Sobrino de Botín (Calle de los Cuchilleros 17) — the world’s oldest restaurant, established 1725 and the Guinness World Record holder — for cochinillo asado (roast suckling pig), cordero asado (roast lamb), and the atmosphere of the 1725 building.
+Then Juana La Loca on the Plaza de la Puerta de Moros in La Latina, where the Tortilla de Patatas — the most contested tapa in Madrid — reaches its peak.